NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1ProjectionHandler.md

 ---

-title: "Rivet::ProjectionHandler"
+title: 'class Rivet::ProjectionHandler'
-summary: "The projection handler is a central repository for projections to be used in a Rivet analysis run. "
+description: "The projection handler is a central repository for projections to be used in a Rivet analysis run. "

 ---